 5Note.
 The notation "calculix_inst_path" here is used for documentation reasons only and, therefore, is not an environment variable for the installation of cgx.
-Otherwise stated, replace "calculix_inst_path" in commands with full path specification according to options A, B.
+Otherwise stated, replace "calculix_inst_path" in commands with full path specification according to one of the options A, B.

-File system after installation of source code and html-help files of cgx as well as ccx htmlhelp files.
+Figure 1 File system after installation of cgx source code and html-help files as well as of ccx htmlhelp files.